Polish player all set to spud Norwegian Sea wildcat with Odfjell rig

 PGNiG Upstream Norway, a Norwegian subsidiary of Poland’s oil and gas company PGNiG, has secured a drilling permit from the country’s authorities for a wildcat well located in the Norwegian Sea, which will be spudded using a rig managed by Odfjell Drilling.

-The Norwegian Petroleum Directorate (NPD) informed on Monday that it has granted PGNiG a drilling permit for well 6608/1-1 S, which will be drilled using the Deepsea Yantai rig.
+The Norwegian Petroleum Directorate (NPD) informed on Monday that it had granted PGNiG a drilling permit for well 6608/1-1 S. The well will be drilled using the Deepsea Yantai rig.
 This comes more than two months after PGNiG was granted consent for exploration drilling in block 6608/1 by the Petroleum Safety Authority (PSA).

 The prospect – Copernicus – lies on the Utgard High in the Vøring Basin region of the Norwegian Sea and the drilling programme for the well 6608/1-1 S entails the drilling of an exploration well in production licence 1017, which was awarded on 1 March 2019 and is valid until 1 September 2026.
 PGNiG Upstream Norway is the operator of the licence with an ownership interest of 50 per cent and the other licensees are Equinor (40 per cent) and Longboat Energy Norge (10 per cent).